I will introduce how to use the data_locks table to check useful locks in MySQL 8

 OBJECT_SCHEMA

-The name of the schema the table is stored in.
+This is the schema name where the table is stored.

-If you are in an environment where locking occurs frequently or where there are multiple schemas, you will need to check this as well.
+In environments where locking occurs frequently or where there are multiple schemas, this also needs to be checked.

 OBJECT_NAME